 Maritime Provinces

-The Maritime Provinces of New Brunswick, Nova Scotia, and Prince Edward Island continued to outperform the rest of the country with the biggest increases in benchmark and average prices.
+The Maritime Provinces of New Brunswick and Nova Scotia continued to outperform the rest of the country with the biggest increases in benchmark and average prices.
+In a year, the average house price in New Brunswick increased by 12% and in Nova Scotia by 8%.
+Prince Edward Island saw prices increase by 3.8%.

 Newfoundland & Labrador